Study of Hypophonia

 Hypophonia is soft speech that is often a characteristic of Parkinson’s disease.

-Also, in an article that appeared in the Western Gazette shortly after the porridge for Parkinson’s event, Dr. Abeyesekera explained the value of attending the event and meeting the families that supported her award.
-This is a powerful testament to the value of graduate student awards in the next generation of researchers graduate student award 2017.
+Also, in an article that appeared in the Western Gazette shortly after the Porridge for Parkinson’s event, Dr. Abeyesekera explained the value of attending the event and meeting the families that supported her award.
+This is a powerful testament to the value of graduate student awards in the next generation of researchers.

 Note: This brief has been updated to reflect that Dr. Senthinathan achieved a PhD from Western University in 2019.